 Why am I not optimistic?
 Because if I get one of these magic notifications, and indicate an impersonation, what happens?

 Profiles that are flagged as impersonations are manually reviewed by Facebook’s team

 Oh yes, the same teams / process that ignored reports for over two weeks of a fake account using my photos all the time claiming that it was in line with their community guidelines?
 The same team that never uses a name?
 The same process that is shrouded in mystery?

 How excited am I?
 Not even a good running dream…

 Top / Featured Image: Reused from a previous post, this is modified from flickr photo by Mike Licht, NotionsCapital.com https://flickr.com/photos/notionscapital/2403514661 shared under a Creative Commons (BY) license

-The post "Not Holding My Breath Waiting For Facebook’s New Account Impersonation Detection" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2016/03/facebooks-account-impersonation-detection/) on March 23, 2016.
+The post "Not Holding My Breath Waiting For Facebook’s New Account Impersonation Detection" was originally thawed from a previous ice age and melted at CogDogBlog (https://cogdogblog.com/2016/03/facebooks-account-impersonation-detection/) on March 23, 2016.